djolly09/Data_Science_Portfolio/README.md

 This project applies a Deep Neural Network (DNN) to predict how much a customer **spend_per_item** based on their shopping behavior, using a fictional retail dataset.
 The project showcases end-to-end modeling in R with `tidymodels` and `keras`, including data preprocessing, custom modeling design, hyperparameter tuning, and performance evaluation.

 ---

+# Explanatory Analysis

+This project explores how customer characteristics and situational factors predict **tip_percentage** at restaurants.
+Using linear models with regularization (`glmnet`), I evaluated how different modeling decisions affect predictive performance and explanatory insight.

+---